Chicken Fricassee (Simplified One-Pan Recipe)

 • HEAT OVEN to 375F/190C.

-• SEASON CHICKEN: Place flour coating (flour + seasonings) in bag.
-Pat chicken dry and add it to bag.
+• SEASON CHICKEN: Place seasoned flour (2 Tbsp flour + 1/2 tsp each salt, black pepper, 1/4 tsp garlic powder) in bag.
+Pat chicken dry and add a few pieces at a time to bag.
 Shake to coat evenly.
-If bag is small, do a few pieces at a time.
-Alternatively, dip pieces of chicken in flour coating on plate and shake off.
+Repeat with remaining chicken.
+Alternatively, dip pieces of chicken in seasoned flour coating on plate and shake off.
 You just want a very light coating.

 • SAUTÉ VEGETABLES: Lower heat to medium heat.
 Add all chopped vegetables (not including spinach) and sauté until almost tender, about 5-6 minutes.
 Add garlic and cook for 30 seconds.